edufe/cardak_webdoc/docs/comandos/obfuscate.md

   -b, --binlength=BINLENGTH  Keep these number of leading characters as the BIN.
 Value must be greater than 1 -R, --records=RECORDS      List of record numbers to be Searched.
 Values are separated by comma (,) and ranges are indicated by the starting and ending
-                             record separated by a hyphen (-) -F, --fields=FIELDS        List of IPM fields to be searched (can use a filter name) -l, --last                 Use the record numbers returned on the last GREP command
+                             record separated by a hyphen (-) -l, --last                 Use the record numbers returned on the last GREP command

 Args: